elyapardes/crypto-tracker/README.md

 - only bitfinex data was used
 - jobs are scheduled using time.sleep(60), so it's not perfectly scheduled once a minute
+- some important things are missing such as error handling, some useful endpoints like `/all`, and others

 ## Next steps